 Previous book publications are: “Handi-Travel: A Resource Book for Disabled and Elderly Travellers” (1985 1st edition, 1987 2nd edition – Canadian Rehabilitation Council for the Disabled); “The Disabled Traveller” (1991 – Canadian Institute of Travel Counsellors), an update of the book entitled “The Handicapped Traveller: A Guidebook for Travel Counsellors” (1982 – Canadian Institute of Travel Counsellors).

-Cinnie serves on the following Advisory Board:
+Cinnie serves on the following Boards:

 The Center for Conflict Dynamics at Eckerd College in St. Petersburg, Florida.
 The Center for Conflict Dynamics provides assessments, research, coaching, consulting, training and other initiatives that help leaders and organizations maximize the benefits and minimize the harmful effects of conflict.
 Focusing on research, publications and education, the Center serves as a resource for anyone interested in organizational conflict.